CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/Blocks/email/send-email/send-email-using-smtp-server-block.md

 [Basic Email Session Details][Basic Email Session Details Property] is an [InputOutput][] and so it must be set to a [Variable][], because of this it can be used to keep the session alive across multiple Send Email Using SMTP Server blocks as long as [Close Session][Close Session Property] is set to `false`.
 Keeping the session open helps increase the performance of the block due to the subsequent blocks not having to spend resources creating and opening sessions for each execution.

+Note that for all SSL connections, the protocol to be used will be negotiated with the server depending on which protocols are available.
+Similarly, the SASL mechanism to be used will be negotiated with the mail server based on the available mechanisms.

 For information on how to explicitly close a connection, please see [Closing Sessions][].

-#### Setting useSsl to `false`

-If useSsl is set to `false` in serverDetails within [Basic Email Session Details][Basic Email Session Details Property], the client will not attempt to make an SSL-wrapped connection, however TLS/SSL may still be used if the mail server supports the STARTTLS extension.
-For all SSL connections, the protocol to be used will be negotiated with the server depending on which protocols are available.
-Similarly, the SASL mechanism to be used will be negotiated with the mail server based on the available mechanisms.

 ### Closing Sessions